pondersource/dev-stock/README.md

 # dev-stock
-Docker images we use in development
+Docker images we use in development.

+# Note
+If you do build on Codespaces, make sure you set `DOCKER_BUILDKIT=0` .